mathildh/broadcastLiftSystem_delivery/README.md

 2. Ensures that no internal orders are lost and no external orders are lost when there are at least one lift in the network.

 # Design
+Definitions:
+Active lift: Lift that communicates over the broadcast network Order queue: The orders that needs to be handled saved as a twodimensional array.
+Rows corresponds to floors and columns to different button types.
+Cost function: The function in the system that calculates the optimal lift that should take a specific order.

 Robustness of system:
 - Handles software crash and powerloss by going to fail-safe mode.
-- In case of software crash: The child process continously receives a copy of the lift's order queue and will take over and continue to operate the lift.
+- In case of software crash: The Process Pairs-scheme is implemented.
+The child process continously receives a copy of the lift's order queue and will take over and continue to operate the lift.
 - In case of powerloss: Backup of the internal orders in the system has been written to file and will be read during the next initialization.

 Module responsibilities: